-The topic headings are similar to those for the Combined Science route, however the Separate Science pathway has an increased amount of higher level content within these units.
-This GCSE course is appropriate for anyone wishing to progress to A levels in any of the Sciences or other Level 3 Science qualifications (e.g Applied Science).
+The topic headings are similar to those for the Combined Science pathway, however the Separate Science pathway has an increased amount of higher level content within these units.
+This GCSE course is appropriate for anyone wishing to progress to A levels in any of the Sciences or other Level 3 Science qualifications.